Mobility aid: Canes

-The cane or walking stick is the simplest form of walking aid.
-It is held in the hand and transmits loads to the floor through a shaft.
-The load which can be applied through a cane is transmitted through the user's hands and wrists and limited by these.
+A cane or walking stick is the simplest form of walking aid.
+It is held in one hand and transmits weight to the ground through a single shaft.
+The amount of support it provides is limited by the strength of the user's hand and wrist.

 Crutches

-A crutch also transmits loads to the ground through a shaft, but has two points of contact with the arm, at the hand and either below the elbow or below the armpit.
-This allows significantly greater loads to be exerted through a crutch in comparison with a cane.
+Crutches also transfer weight to the ground via a shaft, but they offer two points of contact with the arm -- at the hand and either below the elbow or under the armpit.
+This design allows crutches to support significantly more weight than a cane.